nitant98/PromptEnggLLM/readme.md

 # Local LLM Setup Guide

-This repository contains all the necessary scripts, configuration files, and documentation required to set up and run two different large language models (LLMs) locally: Llama3 using the Ollama Python library, and [Second Model Name].
+This repository contains all the necessary scripts, configuration files, and documentation required to set up and run two different large language models (LLMs) locally: Llama3 using the Ollama Python library, and GPT4All.
 This project was created as part of Prompt Engineering Class to demonstrate practical skills in handling sophisticated machine learning models directly on a local machine.

 ## Overview